 Arrival day - airport pick up

-We meet you in Ljubljana or at the airport and transfer to the north western mountainous part of Slovenia, to the town of Kranjska Gora, situated in a picturesque valley near the Austrian and Italian border.
-Easy afternoon at the lake and meeting for following days.
+We meet at 16.00 in our office in Ljubljana.
+After a short introduction we pack our bags and bikes take a trip to the north western mountainous part of Slovenia, to the town of Kranjska Gora, situated in a picturesque valley near the Austrian and Italian border.
+After dinner we will have a short meeting where all tour details will be explained by your guides.
 Overnight in Kranjska Gora.

 Day 1 - In the heart of Julian Alps